ConstantinSavu/Procedural-Generation-2/README.md

 ![Game Screenshot](Documentatie/Screenshot%202023-06-10%20223401.png)

 This project represents my Diploma Project.
+For more details check the Documentation Folder.

 In this project, we explore the fascinating world of **procedural generation** in 3D adventure games.
 Our game showcases the capabilities and challenges of procedural content generation in video game design.